 The cars we loved.

 The last minute decision to save the Fiero resulted in its production being moved to Fremont California.
 The NUUMA joint venture with Toyota seemed a natural place to develop a small sporty car due to the high quality marks of the Corolla and GEO Prizm.
-Toyota’s part was kept at a minimum per UAW demands, but the Japanese company would be allowed to assist in the redesign of the interior after 1994.
-Pontiac wanted the new Fiero to be on even terms with the MR2, the leader in the small sports car market and the old adage “if you can’t beat em…” applied more than ever.
+Besides the state of the art NUUMA facility was being under utilized and the UAW had no intention of laying off workers, even as demand for most Big Three cars was falling.

 The power came from GM existing collection of engines.
 The old base Iron Duke 4 cylinder was replaced with a 160 hp version of the Quad 4 used in various Chevrolets and Oldsmobile.
 The top engine would be a V6 from Buick that eventually got turbocharging in the Fiero GTA of 1992.
 With 244 hp, it was the most powerful factory Pontiac for the 1992 model year (outside of the SLP Firehawk).
-A new 5 speed manual and a four speed automatic were developed.
+A new 5 speed manual (shared with the MR2) and a four speed automatic were developed.
 The auto featured a sport and economy mode that squeezed 28 mpg from the Quad Four equipped cars.

 The 1990-1996 Fiero was a lucky break for Pontiac fans.
 What was supposed to end with the 1988 model got a new lease on life thanks to GM’s partnership with Toyota.
 While the Fiero was popular with the automotive press, sales took a slow but steady dive.
 The only bright spot being the years between 1994 and 95 when the GTS model captured would be import coupe buyers.
-More than lower sales, internal pressures from the autoworkers union and Chevrolet, who thought the Fiero GTA was cannibalizing Corvette sales would force the last Fiero to move from the California facility with little fanfare.
-In the end, the Fiero only contributed to GM’s red ink, but greatly improved its profile with performance fans.
-The ideal of a small rear wheel drive car would not return until the Solstice in 2005.
+The Formula carried the torch after the GTA was cancelled.

 Happy April Fool’s Day!